alexandra-kononova/soulmaster/README.md

 - Sort list of masters based on the country/location
 - SQL database
 - Proper error screens/handling
+- Navigation bar
 - Unit and Integration Tests
 - Form for users/masters to suggest a new adventure to be added to the platform
+- Adventure selection based on the input from the user (preferences, location etc.)
 - Master's availability calendar & booking system
 - Payment done via platform using 3rd party vendors
 - Faculitator Trainings catalog